Linuxfabrik/monitoring-plugins/check-plugins/nodebb-groups/README.md

 ## Overview

-Get NodeBB post / group settings.
+Monitors NodeBB group statistics via the admin API, including group count and membership numbers.
+This is an informational check only.

+**Data Collection:**

+* Queries the NodeBB Read API endpoint `/api/admin/settings/post` using Bearer Authentication
+* Reports the number of groups exempt from the post queue, with details on the newest group including name, visibility, member count, and creation date

+**Important Notes:**

-The Plugin uses the Read API and Bearer Authentication.
-You need to issue a bearer token of type "user" in the NodeBB admin panel in order to grant access to the API.
+* You need to issue a bearer token of type "user" in the NodeBB admin panel: Settings > API Access > Create Token > Specify your User ID and Description (for example "Linuxfabrik API Token").
 In NodeBB, a user token is associated with a specific uid, and all calls are made in the name of that user.

-To create a Bearer Token, do this:

-* Settings \> API Access \> Create Token \> Specify your User ID and Description (for example "Linuxfabrik API Token").

-Hints:

 * NodeBB Read API: <https://docs.nodebb.org/api/read/>
 * Requires NodeBB v1.14.4+.